-So, what is a deductible for your homeowners insurance policy and how can you ensure you’re selecting the right one?
+So, what is a deductible for your homeowners insurance policy and how can you know if you are selecting the right one?
 This guide will walk you through what you need to know to choose the right home insurance deductible.

-What is a deductible?
 An insurance deductible is the amount of money you are responsible for paying out of pocket if you make a claim.
-Do not confuse this with insurance premiums, which is the fee you pay an insurance company to give you coverage.
+Do not confuse this with insurance premiums, which is the fee you pay an insurance company to provide you coverage.

 In general, there is an inverse relationship between premiums and deductibles.
-The higher the premium you pay, the lower your deductible will be.
-Similarly, the lower the premium you pay, the higher your deductible will be.
+The higher your deductible, the lower your premium will be.
+Similarly, the lower your deductible, the higher your premium will be.

 How do homeowners insurance deductibles work?